Frequently Asked Questions

 CC-DC-052 - Request to Shield My Address / Telephone Number in a Criminal Case Record

-CC-DC-053 - Motion to Seal or Otherwise Limit Inspection of a Case Record
+CC-DC-053 - Petition to Seal or Otherwise Limit Inspection of a Case Record

 How can I request permission to inspect case records that have been sealed/shielded?